liquibase/liquibase/liquibase-integration-tests/src/test/groovy/README.md

 When you are done with test execution, run `docker-compose down --volumes` to stop the docker containers gracefully and to allow the tests to start from a clean slate on the next run.

-PS. - Please note that the Maven surefire plugin isn't configured to run the harness tests yet.
+P.S. - Please note that the Maven surefire plugin isn't configured to run the harness tests yet.
 This is in the works.